detrash/recy-contract/README.md

-# deTrash smart contract
+# RECY Network smart contract

-This project is bootstrapped with Hardhad, a development environment for Ethereum smart contracts.
+This project is bootstrapped with Hardhat, a development environment for Ethereum smart contracts.

 ## Development